FrancescoBorzi/ngx-page-object-model/website/docs/advanced/testing-form-controls.md

 How can we access the `formControl`?

 You might be tempted to just declare it `public`, but that would go against the [encapsulation](./best-practices/encapsulation) principle.
+Another possible approach would be using an ugly type hack like `(page.fixture.componentInstance as any)['formControl']`.

-Also, even if we declared that as `public` and access it directly using `component.formControl` in our test, that would only allow us to test its value initialization, but not the part where we correctly pass it to the `<app-custom-text-input>` element.
-In other words, we wouldn't be testing our component template but only its class.
+However, both these hacky approaches would only allow us to test the control value initialization, not the part where we correctly pass it to the `<app-custom-text-input>` element.
+**In other words, we wouldn't be testing our component template but only its class.**

-To solve this, the `ngx-page-object-model` library provides a `getFormControlOfDebugElement()` method that, given a debug element, it returns the `[formControl]` bound to it:
+To solve this issue properly and avoid hacky solutions, the `ngx-page-object-model` library provides a `getFormControlOfDebugElement()` method that, given a debug element, it returns the `[formControl]` bound to it:

 ```typescript
 getFormControlOfDebugElement(debugElement: DebugHtmlElement, assert = true): AbstractControl